-Displays NetBIOS over TCP/IP (NetBT) protocol statistics, NetBIOS name tables for both the local computer and remote computers, and the NetBIOS name cache. nbtstat allows a refresh of the NetBIOS name cache and the names registered with Windows Internet Name Service (WINS).
-Used without parameters, nbtstat displays help.
+Displays NetBIOS over TCP/IP (NetBT) protocol statistics, NetBIOS name tables for both the local computer and remote computers, and the NetBIOS name cache.
+This command also allows a refresh of the NetBIOS name cache and the names registered with Windows Internet Name Service (WINS).
+Used without parameters, this command displays Help information.

 ||Displays the NetBIOS name table of a remote computer, specified by the IP address (in dotted decimal notation) of the remote computer.|